Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 *Board:* That might be a coincidence, we definitely take care of having a diverse and rich workforce within our organization.

-*People Analyst:* The results of the chi-square checking for statistical significance don't show that.
+*People Analyst:* The results of the chi-square, checking for statistical significance don't show that.

 *Board:* Could you stop speaking like a Dothraki?